likuai2010/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 Sometimes its 0.79GHz, sometimes a little bit higher or lower, but the result is an EXTREMELY slow system.
 The computer thinks its essentially on fire and limits everything it can to save itself.
 However, in reality, the cooling is more than enough and no overheating is ocurring.
 I've had to replace a few motherboards under warranty to fix this issue before, but I found out that you don't need to do any of that, you just set the variables hidden in the BIOS as shown above.
 Of course, this remove the temperature checks/protections and could result in your computer overheating, so exercise caution with this option.
 I'm sure other CPU overheating protections would kick in regardless, but this probably voids your warranty, unless you reset the BIOS completely before sending your computer in.
 Rambling aside, I will be making a tutorial on how to find the variable and turn it off and get your CPU speed back up to normal in the future.

+As for the Bi-directional PROCHOT (BDPROCHOT), I've encountered this several times at work with our Dell machines and finally figured out how to stop it or at least suppress it.
+What happens is either a sensor dies, misinforms the BIOS or just the power supply is crappy and sends signals all over the place which in turn locks your CPU to a low power state.

+dell optiplex 7050 ssf, mac 12.6 的坑
+1 可能会卡 no nvram varible
+解决方案, 修改config.plist ReleaseUsbOwnership true
+接下来可能会卡, liu pathcer err2
+解决方案: UEFIModify DVMT变量